AnastasiaDoi/Yocto-record/README.md

 ## Stoping the program

 * Type [`Ctrl+c`] to stop the programm
-* Import data file in any graphic software (delimiter are coma)
+* Import data file in any graphic software (delimiters are coma)
 * Have fun!